 In instances where there is disagreement as to the damage or the responsibility for the damage, the City Administrator may determine the responsibility.

-- Reimburse the box owner $50 for the replacement of the mailbox and/or newspaper box and post.
-The total amount of reimbursement for box repairs will not exceed $50 per household.
+- Give a set fee of $100 to the owner for repair or replacement of the mailbox and/or newspaper box and post.
+The total amount of reimbursement for box repairs will not exceed $100 per household.

 - Damage to mailboxes not constructed or placed in accordance with postal standards and other criteria as established by the Minnesota Department of Transportation are not the responsibility of the City.